 When we finished getting our caffeine on it was almost lunch, but could still be breakfast, so we decided to go for brunch, on a Thursday.
 Now that is living.
 We went to High Street on Hudson.
 I’ve heard of this café, so I wanted to check it out.

 As you can see the restaurant is very quaint and modern.
 I love the open kitchen.
 As a former health inspector, I love being able to watch how my food is prepared.
 It drives my husband crazy and he usually doesn’t let me sit in the view of the kitchen.

 We were pretty hungry.
-I ordered Rocotta toast which was Cherry Walnut Toast, Black Mission Figs on Fresh Ricotta cheese with a side of bacon.
-My husband ordered the Bodega which was Eggs, Aged Cheddar and breakfast sausage on a Sage- black pepper biscuit.
+I ordered Ricotta toast which was Cherry Walnut Toast, Black Mission Figs on Fresh Ricotta cheese with a side of bacon.
+My husband ordered the Bodega which was Eggs, Aged Cheddar, and breakfast sausage on a Sage- black pepper biscuit.